Table of contents

 MSR WindBurner Review:

-The WindBurner adds a couple more ounces over the Flash, but it has excellent simmer control, power, and efficiency.
+The WindBurner is very similar to the Flash.
+It’s a couple of ounces heavier, but it has excellent simmer control, power, and efficiency.

 Primus Essential Trail Review: